BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

 \centering { \textbf{A large organisation has its own needs} }

 (Taking notes on infrastructure, legacy systems, inventory, etc.)

+# What's needed in your organisation?
+(interactive session)

+Some points to get us thinking:
+  * What are the issues you have encounted with running more crypto?
+  * Which legacy systems exist?
+Can they be updated ?
+  * How can you test all of your systems if they use strong crypto?
+  * Is there an inventory of all services and servers?
+  * Which services can be tested from outside?
+  * Which only from inside?
+  * Which interfaces exist to outside organisations using crypto?
+  * ..... interfaces to ... , which should use crypto?

+# What's needed in your organisation?
+(2)
+(continued)
+  * Are there any protection rings / classifications on different sets of information?
+  * Are there any automatic processes using SSL/crypto which can get disturbed by updates?
+  * How to test these processes if they work?
+  * ***Key-roll-overs***: are there procedures for this?
+What happens when upgrading to 4k?
+  * Do not underestimate the amount of work for key-management

+# Proposed meta-strategy
+  * practice key-roll-overs
+  * practice identifying all services which run crypto
+  * practice testing them against known good standards automatically (nagios, ...)

+Turns out, key management as well as crypto management can be seen similarly to regular patch management: it needs periodic attention.

 # Part 3